 - Earned wages in Rhode Island

-- Earned at least $13,800 in either your Base Period or an Alternate Base Period.
+- Earned at least $15,600 in either your Base Period or an Alternate Base Period or if you earned less, you may be eligible if you meet ALL of the following conditions:

 - Be out of work for 7 consecutive days (paid or unpaid)